edemekong/flutter-newbie-to-hero/README.md

-# Flutter Zero to Hero
+# Flutter Newbie to Hero

-- Preparing you for your next flutter job.
+- Preparing you for your next flutter job and excelling at your local community.

 ### [YT channel(Video Tutorials)](https://www.youtube.com/playlist?list=PLCv-5r6cBxV2fQMyoGnZYfnEHhDAHOhx3)